DanHulton/oclif-dynamic-commands/README.md

 1.0.0 - Initial release.
 1.0.1 - More-reliable method of determining if an exported value is a Command; adds license file.
+1.1.0 - Commands in topics properly have their topic added to the command help, and "root commands" (commands with no topic separator) are no longer required to get your commands in topics to show up in the command help.